 From A Wiki of Ice and Fire

-The Purple Wedding is the fan-given nickname for the wedding between King Joffrey Baratheon and Margaery Tyrell in 300AL.
+The Purple Wedding is the fan-given nickname for the wedding between King Joffrey Baratheon and Margaery Tyrell on the first day of the new century, 300AC.
 The wedding is a lavish affair, but ends in disarray when Joffrey dies after drinking poisoned wine.
 Unlike the Red Wedding, this wedding is not called so in the books.

 After House Tyrell allies itself to his reign, King Joffrey Baratheon discards Sansa Stark and is betrothed to Margaery Tyrell.
 Her grandmother, Olenna Tyrell, questions Sansa about Joffrey to see if the stories of the boy king's cruelty are true.
 Instead of Joffrey, Sansa marries the king's uncle, Tyrion Lannister.